telerik/kendo-ui-core/docs/controls/navigation/treeview/how-to/appearance/use-font-awesome-icons.md

 # Use FontAwesome Icons

-The example below demonstrates how to use [FontAwesome icons](http://fortawesome.github.io/Font-Awesome/icons/) as TreeView sprite icons.
+The following example demonstrates how to use [FontAwesome icons](http://fortawesome.github.io/Font-Awesome/icons/) as TreeView sprite icons.

 ###### Example